kinderp/3183/README.md

 `pip install git+https://github.com/kinderp/3183#egg=3183`

-dev branch is now quite stable and it will be merged in master soon.
+dev branch is now quite stable and it will be merged into master soon.
 In the meanwhile you can install toet from dev branch in this way:

 `pip install git+https://github.com/kinderp/3183@dev#egg=3183`